Company car: Benefit in kind

 If the company lease the car used by the employee for personal purposes, the benefit in kind is of 30% of the global cost of the lease, all tax included.
 This global cost includes the lease, the maintenance and the insurance.

-If the employer pays the fuel for personal usage of the cart the benefit in kin is then of 40% of the global cost of the lease, all tax included.
+If the employer pays the fuel for personal usage of the vehicle the benefit in kin is then of 40% of the global cost of the lease, all tax included.

 The benefit in kind is a yearly value.
 However, it is added monthly to the payroll.
 It is very common that the monthly value be an estimate of the benefit in kind.
 And that in December the value of the benefit in kind includes the yearly adjustment.